Part 3: Engaging in the Trainings of Bodhicitta

 The final chapter brings the bodhisattva practices into the fabric of daily life.
 Tokme Zangpo addresses the essential disciplines of self-examination, avoiding fault-finding in others, letting go of attachment to patronage, abandoning harsh speech, destroying afflictions the moment they arise, and maintaining constant mindfulness.
 The thirty-seventh and final practice seals everything with the dedication of merit through the wisdom of emptiness.
 The text concludes with Tokme Zangpo's humble colophon, written from his retreat cave at Ngulchu.

 The thirty-seven practices are nearly complete.
-The foundation has been laid (chapters 1-2), has been generated (chapter 3), adversity and have been addressed (chapter 4), and the six perfections have been outlined (chapter 5).
+The foundation has been laid, has been generated, adversity and have been addressed, and the six perfections have been outlined.
 Now Tokme Zangpo turns to the question that makes the difference between a philosophical understanding and a lived path: how do you actually practice this, day by day, moment by moment, in the midst of an ordinary life?

 Verse 31: Examining Your Own Errors